ultralytics/ultralytics/docs/tasks/tracking.md

         ```

 ### Tracker
-We also support using a modified tracker config file, just copy a config file i.e `custom_tracker.yaml` from [ultralytics/tracker/cfg](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/tracker/cfg) and modify any configurations(expect the `tracker_type`) you want to.
+We also support using a modified tracker config file, just copy a config file i.e `custom_tracker.yaml` from [ultralytics/tracker/cfg](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/tracker/cfg) and modify any configurations(expect the `tracker_type`) you need to.
 !!! example ""

     === "Python"